MortenHarding/docker-mvs38j/README.md

 docker compose down
 ```

-This will stop and remove the containers.
+This will stop and remove the containers. [(Note 2)](#note-2)

+#### Note 2
-NOTE: The subdirectories created by [volume mapping](#volume-mapping) will not be removed.
+The subdirectories created during `docker compose up` by [volume mapping](#volume-mapping) will not be removed.

 # Detailed description

 ## Start a single container

-To start a single container, or less then the included 5 containers, edit the downloaded [compose.yml](https://github.com/MortenHarding/docker-mvs38j/blob/main/compose.yml) and remove any containers you do not want started, and run the command listed in [Start all MVS TurnKey installations](#Start-all-MVS-TurnKey-installations).
+To start a single container, or less than the included 5 containers, edit the downloaded [compose.yml](https://github.com/MortenHarding/docker-mvs38j/blob/main/compose.yml) and remove any containers you do not want started, and run the command listed in [Start all MVS TurnKey installations](#Start-all-MVS-TurnKey-installations).
-Or use the commands described below, to start single containers using `docker`.
+Or use the commands described below, to start single containers using `docker run`.

 ### Start the default container MVS/CE